april19833/currency-1.5/contracts/governance/monetary/README.md

 The governance contracts deploy as a policy hierarchy implemented in Eco's [policy framework](../policy/README.md).
 The [CurrencyTimer](../README.md#currencytimer) contract clones all the relevant contracts each generation to manage and enact the different policies.

-The `CurrencyGovernance` contract is cloned to run the decisionmaking process.
+The `CurrencyGovernance` contract runs the monetary policy decision-making process.
 This process runs in 3 phases.
-First is a 10 day period over which trustees each can submit their proposals for new values for the 3 monetary policy levers.
-Then there is a 3 day phase in which the trustees create ballots ranking the proposals using a partial Borda Count method and submit them in the form of a hash commit.
-Finally there is a 1 day phase where votes are revealed and counted ending in a winner being chosen and applied as the next generation starts.
+First is a 10 day proposal period over which trustees can propose new values for monetary policy levers, constituting a monetary policy proposal.
+Then there is a 3 day commit phase in which the trustees create ballots ranking the proposals using a partial Borda Count method and submit them in the form of a hash commit.
+Finally there is a 1 day reveal phase where votes are revealed and counted.
+The winning monetary policy is enacted as the next generation starts.

 ## Contract Overview